Advisory Council

 Across the nation, council members act as a conduit and “cheerleaders” for our school within the profession.
 They express their pride in the numerous awards the students, faculty and staff have received, in the quality of our graduates and in the continuous innovation that the school has demonstrated.

-Every AC member has an individual story to tell of why they attended MSU or why they have joined forces with the school.
+Every council member has an individual story to tell of why they attended MSU or why they have joined forces with the school.
 They take pride in being graduates of MSU and express their gratitude through their membership, generosity and participation in school events.
 The industry professionals who serve on the council work to connect allied professions to the School of Architecture.
 This alliance provides students and faculty with an awareness and understanding of industry trends while linking professionals with future architects.
 Council members range from principles in a firm to allied businesses to emerging professionals.
 The members offer advice to students based on their experiences in professional practice.
-AC members' presentations and workshops respond to students' questions about life after graduation and address issues of work schedule, firm differences, salary, licensure, professional expectations, and employment opportunities.
+Council members' presentations and workshops respond to student questions about life after graduation and address issues of work schedule, firm differences, salary, licensure, professional expectations, and employment opportunities.

 Join us as we begin the next leg of the School's journey that began many years ago!